davidechicco/mesothelioma-diagnosis-predictions/README.md

 ##Installation
 To run the scripts, you need to have installed:
-* R
+* R (version 3.3.2)
 * R packages clusterSim and randomForest
-* Python
+* Python (version 2.7.5)
 * Python package xlsx2csv
-* Git
+* git (version 1.8.3.1)
-* Torch
+* Torch (version 7)

 You need to have root privileges, an internet connection, and at least 1 GB of free space on your hard disk.
 We here provide the instructions to install all the needed programs and dependencies on Linux CentOS, Linux Ubuntu, and Mac OS.
 Our scripts were originally developed on a Linux Ubuntu computer.

 ###Dependency installation for Linux Ubuntu
 <img src="http://www.internetpost.it/wp-content/uploads/2016/04/ubuntu-head.png" width="150" align="right">
 Here are the instructions to install all the programs and libraries needed by our scripts on a Linux Ubuntu computer, from a shell terminal.
-We tested these instructions on a Dell Latitude 3540 laptop running Linux Ubuntu 16.10 operating system, in February 2017.
+We tested these instructions on a Dell Latitude 3540 laptop, running Linux Ubuntu 16.10 operating system, and having a 64-bit kernel, in February 2017.
 If you are using another operating system version, some instructions might be slightly different.

-First of all, update:<br>
+(Optional) First of all, update:<br>
 `sudo apt-get update`<br>

 Install R and its rgl, clusterSim, randomForest packages:<br>